Thursday, 31 January 2013

 Soldiers who died or were killed

-A soldier who died during the period 1914-1921 should have an entry in the Commonwealth War Graves Commission (CWGC) database, an entry in Soldiers Died in the Great War (SDGW), Ireland's Memorial Records (IMR) if an Irish soldier (or in an Irish Regiment or of Irish parents), or De Ruvigny's database/book.
+A soldier who died during the period 1914-1921 should have an entry in the Commonwealth War Graves Commission (CWGC) database, an entry in Soldiers Died in the Great War (SDGW), Ireland's Memorial Records (IMR) if an Irish soldier (or in an Irish Regiment or of Irish parents), or De Ruvigny's database/book (mainly early in the war).

 Some soldiers have been omitted from the CWGC list and there is a project to bring these soldiers In From the Cold.

 A good online resource is the wills of approximately 9000 Irish soldiers.
-These are free to view.
+These are free to view but the chances of finding a soldier is slim given the limited number available..
 The UK Government has a similar site for WW1 soldiers wills but charges for access should you find a match for the soldier you are seeking.

 You may find an entry on Irish War Memorials website or www.Findagrave.com.